 - 1/2 cup heavy whipping cream

-- 20 Snickers Minis, cut into quarters (2-3 full sized Snickers bars)
+- 20 Snickers Minis cut into quarters (3 full sized Snickers bars)

-- Heat oven to 350˚ F and line 20 muffin tins with paper liners.
+- Heat oven to 350 degrees F and line 20 muffin tins with paper liners.
+Grease liners with non-stick cooking spray.

 - In a medium (2-cup) glass measuring cup, whisk together cocoa powder and hot water until smooth; set aside.

-- Remove from heat and transfer to bowl of a stand mixer fitted with paddle attachment.
-Beat on medium-low speed until mixture is cooled, about 4-5 minutes.
+- In a 2-quart saucepan over medium heat, combine butter and sugar, stirring occasionally until the butter has melted and sugar is incorporated.
+Remove from heat and transfer to bowl of a stand mixer fitted with paddle attachment.
+Beat on medium-low speed until mixture has cooled, about 4-5 minutes.

 - Fill cupcake liners three-quarters full, making sure that batter is divided evenly.
-Bake until a toothpick inserted in center comes out clean, about 18-20 minutes.
-Allow cupcakes to cool in the pan 5-10 minutes before transferring to a wire rack to cool completely.
+Bake until a toothpick inserted in center of cake comes out clean, about 18-20 minutes.
+Allow cupcakes to cool in the pan 5 minutes before transferring to a wire rack to cool completely.

 - Before you begin, make sure you have everything ready to go - the cream and butter next to the pan, ready to put in.
 Making caramel is a fast process that won't allow hunting around for ingredients.
 If you don't work fast, the sugar will burn.
 Safety first - make sure there are no children or pets under foot, and you may want to wear oven mitts, because the caramelized sugar is hotter than boiling water.

-- Heat sugar on moderately high heat in heavy-bottomed 2 or 3-quart saucepan.
+- Heat sugar over medium heat in heavy-bottomed 2 or 3-quart saucepan.
 As sugar starts to turn liquid, stir gently with a silicone whisk or wooden spoon.
 DON'T OVER STIR!
 Just let the sugar work its magic and stir from time to time to assure that the sugar on the bottom doesn't burn.

 - As soon as the sugar comes to a boil, STOP STIRRING.
 You can swirl the pan a bit if you want, from this point on, but don't stir.
 Note: This recipe works best if you are using a thick-bottomed pan.
 If you find that you end up burning some of the sugar before the rest of it is melted or you have large clumps of sugar, turn the heat to low and let it sit untouched...the clumps should melt.
 Next time you attempt it, add a half cup of water to the sugar at the beginning of the process, OR start with lower heat to help sugar cook more evenly.